 Who is Matthew Wittemeier?

-Matthew Wittemeier is responsible for Marketing at INFORM’s Logistics Division where he’s become a thought-provoking contributor to many industry publications and conferences.
-He’s co-author of the multi-award winning 2038: A Smart Port Story – a novella about the future of technology and the social challenges it may bring.
-He’s a member and judge at The Academy of Interactive and Visual Arts (AIVA), the senior producer and host of the buzzITtalk podcast, as well as an award-winning designer.
+Matthew Wittemeier is responsible for marketing at INFORM’s Logistics Division, where he’s become a thought-provoking contributor to many industry publications and conferences.
+He’s co-author of the multi-award-winning 2038: A Smart Port Story – a novella about the future of technology and the social challenges it may bring.
+He’s a member and judge at the Academy of Interactive and Visual Arts (AIVA) and the senior producer and host of the buzzITtalk podcast, as well as an award-winning designer.

 What is #MiM20People?

-To explore this topic, INFORM, in partnership with TOC Digital, has put together a multifaceted, multigender millennial panel to weigh-in on the social issues of today and debate the millennials’ view of tomorrow.
-In short, millennials are now a central part of the world’s workforce, and their approach to work and broader social issues will come to define how companies act in the coming decade.
+To explore this topic, INFORM, in partnership with TOC Digital, has put together a multifaceted, multigender millennial panel to weigh in on the social issues of today and debate the millennials’ view of tomorrow.
+In short, millennials are now a central part of the world’s workforce, and their approach to work and broader social issues will define how companies act in the coming decade.